g7sim/cmsimple-XH-CL/README.md

-# Cmsimple-XH-CL-1.7.3 - beta 3
+# Cmsimple-XC - beta 5

 * This git contains a  modified  Fork of Cmsimple XH 1.7.2 with clean urls and a http - security filter.
+It contains also several issues until XH - version 1.74

-* It has the same GPL3  license (Licenses of plugins are to be observed)
+* It has the same GPL3  license (Licenses of plugins are to be observed) - there ist also a Wikipedia article https://en.wikipedia.org/wiki/CMSimple about Cmsimple

 * It needs at least php 5.4+ (not php 5.3 !)  and is tested with php 7.4